florentpoujol/php8-type-system/php_type_system_in_depth.md

 ## Union and intersection types

-For the situations where the value can be of one of several types, it is possible to list them all, not just one by separating them with the unary or operator `|` like it is in several examples above.
+For the situations where the value can be of one of several types, it is possible to list them all [in a union](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.composite.union), not just one by separating them with the unary or operator `|` like it is in several examples above.

 Intersection types are for the situation where a value must be of several types at the same time, which can only happen for objects.
 Intersection types use the `&` operator and are naturally limited to class names and are not nullable.